Medical Scribe Jobs (Work at Home) – What To Know

 How do you get trained to become a medical scribe?

 There are several companies that have remote medical scribe jobs open on a regular basis.
-I've listed a few of these with some general information on their requirements and pay if they made those details available.
+Here are a few to check out:

 1 – AcQuity Solutions

 This company requires at least six months of past experience as a medical scribe before they'll consider you for employment.
-They do promise a “competitive” wage and benefits.
+They do promise a competitive wage and benefits.
 You must already have a college degree or at least be enrolled in college as a junior.
-AcQuity additionally offers a benefits package that includes medical, dental and vision coverage, short-term and long-term disability, 401K savings plan, and paid-time-off.
+AcQuity additionally offers a benefits package that includes medical, dental, and vision coverage, short-term and long-term disability, a 401(k) savings plan, and paid time off.

 Go here to apply at AcQuity.